wildperspectives/Covid-19-Bed-Allocation/README.md

 Covid-19 Bed Allocation System - a project concerning the global pandemic, Covid-19.

-In this project, a view of the database is displayed which could be handled by the administrative authorities.
+In this fullstack project, a view of the database is displayed which could be handled by the administrative authorities.
 This view stores the records of all the patients who have been tested positive for Covid-19 and have been allocated beds respectively.

 On hosting the website, we are taken to the admin login page,where the admin can login with his/her admin id and password.
 Admin is securely authenticated.